 Imagine having to give up all these benefits because I didn’t feel like walking in the drizzle one morning?

-How would your business profit from a daily walk?
-Think about it.
+Now over to you; how would your business profit from a daily walk?

 Chilling out long around Facebook

 How often do you open Facebook app with the intention of updating your business’ page status and end up spending an hour watching videos instead?

 On an honest note, I have been doing this more often than I can count, only to attend to the status many hours down the road.

 Being in business demands communicating with your clients and fans on a regular basis.
 Using social media makes this possible and effective.
 You can share various insights with your clients as a way to offer free consultation.
 This in turn converts fans into loyal clients.